 If you have a sore throat, medicated lozenges can bring relief as they lubricate and soothe the lining of the throat.
 Medicated throat sprays are also suitable for severe sore throats, where taking pain relief tablets or sucking lozenges may be difficult.
-These sprays contain an anesthetic ingredient that numbs the throat, offering fast relief.
+These sprays contain an anaesthetic ingredient that numbs the throat, offering fast relief.

-While the jury’s still out on whether vitamin C can boost your resistance to colds or flu, numerous studies have found that taking it on a regular basis may reduce the symptoms of a cold as well as shorten its duration (i).
+While the jury’s still out on whether vitamin C can boost your resistance to colds or flu, numerous studies have found that taking it on a regular basis may reduce the symptoms of a cold as well as shorten its duration (vi).

 How to avoid catching a cold or flu virus